rockingrohit9639/rockingrohit9639/README.md

 ### Hey <D𝚎𝚟𝚎𝚕𝚘𝚙𝚎𝚛𝚜/> 👋
 ------------------

 I am Rohit Kumar Saini.
-I am a BCA student studinng in 2nd year in ITS Ghaziabad college.
+I am a BCA student studying in 2nd year in ITS Ghaziabad college.
 I am very much interested in learning new technologies and I always try to learn as more as possible.
-Recently I am selected for the training by DevIincept for NLP and I am very happy to learn from them.

 - 🌱 I’m currently learning ExpressJs.
-- 🤔 I’m looking for help with Open Source Contribution.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/rohit-kumar-saini/) or [Facebook](https://www.facebook.com/profile.php?id=100007325041744)
 - ⚡ Fun fact: I used to think that You must type "www" before a web address.